bsenftner/miniCMS/README.md

   - Both Memo and Comment editor use an embedded rich text editor (TinyMCE)
   - title, content text, file uploads, upload embedding, status, access, and tags
     - files may be uploaded
-      - which become available as embed links and download buttons
+      - which become available as embed links, 'checkout for modification' and download buttons
         - image, video and pdf embeds are working
+      - Uploaded files have 'version control'
+        - A Project Member is able to check out an uploaded file for modification
+        - While 'checked out' other Project Memebers can download the uploaded last version of that file
+          - It is clearly identified as 'locked for modification by Member username'
+        - After the 'checked out member' finished modification, they can upload the new version
+          - Upon the upload, the file's version number increments
       - All uploads go into an isolated Project directory requiring Project Membership to access
     - status can be unpublished, published or archived
       - once published, a memo can no longer be edited by non-admin project members